 Criminal responsibility relies on the assumption that all people have the cognitive capacity to make rational decisions and are aware of the consequences and significance of their actions.
-This notion is not valid in the context of mental impairment.
-In these circumstances, the criminal law does not hold these impaired people accountable for their actions.
-A person should not be punished for an offence if they are not criminally responsible for the conduct because of mental impairment, however, at the same time, the community must be protected from the risk posed by people because of their mental impairment.
-These principles have existed in the law for centuries.
-Giving rise to the defence of mental impairment.
+The defence of mental impairment exists so that individuals are not held criminally responsible for offending that occurs because of an impairment that has seriously affected their mental capacity.
+These principles of fairness have existed in the common law for centuries, giving rise to the defence of mental impairment.

 A temporary state of intoxication does not constitute a ‘disease of the mind’.
 Even if the effects of intoxication were so strong that the accused did not know what they were doing or that it was wrong.
 Nor will it be a defence if the accused became intoxicated knowing it would trigger a disease of the mind.
 Though in limited circumstances the requirements of the defence may be met if the consumption of drugs or alcohol caused, triggered or exacerbated a condition which is considered to be a ‘disease of the mind’ (for example schizophrenia) in an unsuspected person: see R v Stones (1955); R v Shields ; R v Meddings .

 The defence of mental impairment can be raised at any time during the trial either by the defence or the prosecution – s 22(1), Hassan VSC 85).
 The accused person bears the burden of proof of and must provide evidence that supports the defence of mental impairment.
 The evidence provided to the court is usually medical reports prepared by experts who may also be required to give evidence on the issue of mental impairment.

 The defence of mental impairment is used where a person charged with an offence, at the time of engaging in behaviour constituting the offence, was suffering from a mental impairment that had the effect that —